FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R18

-Write a LaTeX script that creates a document of type article, which contains both a table of content and an appendix.
+Write a LaTeX script that creates a document of type article, which contains an appendix and a table of contents.
 The table of content should be at the beginning of the document and the appendix at the end.

 The book should contain two chapters, with the first chapter containing two